Who Am I

 After that we have a decision to make, fix the real problem, or spend our lives treating a symptom.
 Which any addict knows is an endless cycle of failure.
 The problem is that the hardest thing for people to do, is to accept responsibility.
 To look back and recognize that everything they have gone through can be traced right back to their own decisions. (as with everything else in life there are exceptions to this rule)

-One is not a drug addict because society took a giant dump on them, they are a drug addict because they choose to use drugs and alcohol as a way to cope with it.
+One is not a drug addict because society took a giant dump on them, they are a drug addict because they choose to use drugs and alcohol as a way to cope with their own inability to turn their lives around.
 They have other options, drugs and alcohol are not the only choice it is just the choice they make.
 That is the reality an addict has to accept before they will ever beat addiction.
 The fact that they have no one else to blame but themselves.

 My motto in life (one of them any way) ...believe half of what you see, and none of what you hear, verify everything.